Under the Weather (short story): Plot

-Brad receives a call from the building superintendent, who tells Brad that they now believe that the foul odor is in fact coming from his apartment.
+Brad receives a call from the building superintendent, who tells Brad that they now believe that the foul odor is in fact coming from his own apartment.
 The superintendent then makes a pointed comment about how nobody has seen Ellen in over a week.
 Brad surmises that the super believes he has killed his wife, and agrees to meet the super in the lobby, after which they will go up to the apartment together to check for the source of the odor.

-Brad immediately leaves work and returns to his apartment building, where he uses a key previously given to him by the doorman to enter through the service entrance, thereby bypassing the lobby and superintendent.
+Brad immediately leaves work and returns to his apartment building, where he uses a key previously given to him by the doorman to enter through the service entrance, thereby bypassing the lobby and super.
 In his apartment, he sees Lady skulking from the bedroom where his wife is presumably still asleep; the dog is licking her chops.
 In the bedroom, Brad finds that Ellen's hand has been chewed on by Lady, leaving only a few strips of flesh.
-He decides to use his imagination to deny this, and tucks the hand back under the covers.
-He waves away a few flies, figuring that they must be attracted to whatever it is that's creating the foul odor.
+He decides to use his imagination to deny this and tucks the hand back under the covers.
+He waves away a few flies, figuring that they must be attracted to whatever it is that's creating the odor.
 He asks Ellen if she would like something to drink or to eat.
 When she says nothing, he asks her if she remembers their trip to the Bahamas.
 When she says nothing, he asks her if she doesn't want to get up and walk around a little.
 Still, she says nothing.
 He then tells her that it's fine, that she can sleep a little while longer, and that he will sit beside her.